experimentalpolitics/immigration/prereg/Pre-Analysis-Plan_outline.md

 [Lit reviews on preferred info source and persuasion]

 In allowing for an endogenous information search in our survey design, we can manipulate the information search process.
-Not only do we expect that people seek confirming information, but those allowed to seek information will be more likely to update beliefs than those assigned corrective information.
+Not only do we expect that people seek confirming information, but those allowed to seek information will be more likely to their update beliefs than those assigned corrective information.

-However, what if individuals expose random information?
-How individuals treat facts and other types of information depends on their motivation and ability to interpret (Lodge and Taber 2006).
-Without substantial motivation to accurately process information, individuals ay interpret new information through the prism of their extant attitudes.
+However, how individuals treat facts and other types of information depends on their motivation and ability to interpret such information (Lodge and Taber 2006).
+Without substantial motivation to accurately process information, individuals may interpret new information through the prism of their extant attitudes.

 _H3: Those who receive information from ‘friendly’ sources are more likely to update beliefs._